McCune1224/matrix-miles/strava-server/docs/RAILWAY_DEPLOYMENT.md

 1. Visit: `https://your-app-name.up.railway.app/auth/login`
 2. Authorize with Strava
 3. Note your User ID from the success message
-4. Use this User ID in your ESP32 configuration
+4. Use this User ID in your MatrixPortal M4 configuration

 ### 9. Sync Your Activities